|James Edgar Wood|

 - Isaac, John, and Robert Larimer, 1812 War vets.

 - Marian Jane McClure Wood passes through McClure, Ohio in the 1930s.

-- Christmas postcards sent to the Wood family in Toledo, early 1900s.
+- Christmas postcards sent to the Wood family in Toledo, early 1900s, incuding one from 1915.

 - James Edgar Wood and the Hermit Club.